AtariWriter: AtariWriter

 Programming occurred during the summer of 1982, with internal testing in the fall of that same year, continuing into early 1983.
 Final testing and documentation was largely complete by the February–March time frame, when a status meeting of the Home Computer division was held.
 At the meeting, Furr described how they handled printers—the program would load a single printer driver at a time, with all four Atari printers supported and others available on disk.
 The manager refused to support non-Atari printers, and Furr had to call Robinson and tell him to remove the extra drivers.
 A short section was added to the manual stating additional drivers would be available from the Atari Program Exchange (APX).

 AtariWriter 1.0 was released to production in the spring of 1983.
 The software is copyrighted 1982.
 Furr left Atari shortly thereafter and took a position with Datasoft.
-Three additional minor upgrades were released over the next year, culminating in Version C. The program was an enormous success, becoming one of Atari's best-selling products of all time.
-Furr was later told that the original cartridge version had sold approximately 800,000 copies, not including any foreign language versions, French, Spanish, German and Italian, or the later versions like Plus and 80.
+Three additional minor upgrades were released over the next year, culminating in Version C. It was also ported to several other languages, French, Spanish, German and Italian.

+The program was an enormous success, becoming one of Atari's best-selling products of all time.
+Furr was later told that the original cartridge version had sold approximately 800,000 copies, not including any foreign language versions or the later versions like Plus and 80.
 Given that there were about 4 million machines sold in total, this represents a significant portion of the entire Atari fleet.
 For comparison, the most popular word processor on the IBM PC during this era, WordStar, had sold 650,000 copies across all platforms by the fall of 1983.